 Freelance digital marketing is all about the online strategies we adopt to achieve our marketing goals.
-Whether it’s brand engagement, getting new leads, improving customer value or growing the reputation of a brand, the number of businesses hiring freelance digital marketing specialists is on the rise.
+Whether it's brand engagement, getting new leads, improving customer value or growing the reputation of a brand, the number of large to small businesses hiring freelance digital marketing specialists is on the rise.

 According to Upwork's 2018 Freelancing in America survey on more than 6,000 U.S. workers, "the freelance economy is booming, with 56.7 million Americans doing freelance work."